 .
 You will see Windows Settings Dialog box.

-Step 2: In Windows Setting Dialog box click on System tab
+In Windows Setting Dialog box click on Apps

-Step 3: Click on Apps and Features Dialog box and scroll to the bottom
+Step 4: In Apps and Features Dialog box and scroll to the bottom

 Step 5: In Turn Windows features on or off dialog box, check Hyper-V option as shown below